strongdan/blog/_drafts/2018-06-08-Intermediate-Bash.md

 # Beyond the Basics: Some Intermediate Bash

+In a [post]() from last year, I outlined some basic commands for the terminal and promised to write about intermediate

 ## A Few Intermediate Commands
 ### grep
 Although I briefly covered grep in my previous post, I didn't provide many details.
 Grep is used to search for a pattern within a file or multiple files.
 The basic format is `grep "search term" file.txt`.
 You can use regular expressions - regex - with grep (a topic I'll cover in a future post).
 This [cheat sheet](https://ryanstutorials.net/linuxtutorial/cheatsheetgrep.php) is a great place to get started with regex.
 There's much more to using grep than I can cover here, but if you want more information [Alvin Alexander](https://alvinalexander.com/) has a great overview [here](https://alvinalexander.com/unix/edu/examples/grep.shtml).